Module

 |

-This module allows you to explore in detail an academic subject of your
+This module allows you to explore in detail an academic subject of your choice.
+The module comprises a substantial design project that meets a specific need and brief.

 |